Neuromodulator Overview

 • Low eyebrows

-BOTOX® Cosmetic, Juveau®, and Dysport® treatments contain botulinum toxin type A, the active agent that prompts muscular relaxation.
+BOTOX Cosmetic, Juveau, and Dysport treatments contain botulinum toxin type A, the active agent that prompts muscular relaxation.
 Although the mechanism of action is similar, subtle differences in clinical effects may occur.
-Dr. Westreich will choose the wrinkle relaxer most appropriate for the patient based on his aesthetic goals, patient preference or sensitivities, and other criteria.
+Dr. Westreich will choose the wrinkle relaxer most appropriate for the patient based on the patient's aesthetic goals, preferences, or sensitivities, and other criteria.
 All treatments are highly effective and can provide similar results.

-• BOTOX® was originally developed for therapeutic uses–such as migraine relief and the control of eyelid spasms.
-BOTOX® Cosmetic has since secured a place for cosmetic use.
-Today, BOTOX® Cosmetic is one of the most widely used cosmetic treatments offered.
-After treatment, patients can see improvements within 3-4 days of the treatment and, in general, can enjoy the benefits of a single treatment for approximately 3-4 months, sometimes longer.
+• BOTOX was originally developed for therapeutic uses–such as migraine relief and the control of eyelid spasms.
+BOTOX Cosmetic has since secured a place for cosmetic use.
+Today, BOTOX Cosmetic is among the most widely used cosmetic treatments.
+After treatment, patients can see improvements within 3-4 days and, in general, enjoy the benefits of a single treatment for approximately 3-4 months, sometimes longer.

 During treatment, Dr. Westreich will inject the wrinkle relaxer into the muscle tissue with a very fine needle.
-To control the outcome, he administers the substance in small doses, precisely calibrating what is needed to induce the muscles to relax.
-Dr. Westreich has been using this technique, long before microbotox became a widely used term.
-The injections produce little discomfort and can be done in a short office visit.
+To control the outcome, he administers the substance in small doses, precisely calibrating the dose needed to induce muscle relaxation.
+Dr. Westreich has been using this technique long before microbotox became a widely used term.
+The injections cause little discomfort and can be performed during a brief office visit.
 Because the wrinkle-relaxing procedures are non-invasive, no downtime is required.

 Banner media